-Alpha Bank reported net profits of 65.2 million euros for the first quarter (Q1) of 2018, reversing the loss of 64 million in Q4 2017.
+Alpha Bank reported net profits of 4.7 million euros for the third quarter (Q3) of 2019, falling sharply from net profits of 59.4 million euros in Q2.

 In the Article IV consultation report that was published on Friday, the International Monetary Fund (IMF) took a detailed look into Greece’s banking sector, as the Fund has repeatedly stated that restoring Greek banks back to health is a prerequisite for the country to attract investment and achieve higher growth rates, while it remains an area of fiscal and wider financial stability risks.

 Eurobank is planning to use 2.5 billion euros of state guarantees from the Hercules plan to securitise its Cairo portfolio.

 Another chapter in the unexpectedly turbulent relationship between the new Greek administration and the country’s banks was written on Thursday when the Competition Commission raided the headquarters of the four systemic banks, Attica bank and the Hellenic Banking Association.

 The deal between Piraeus Bank and Intrum which concluded in October will create the largest independent loan servicer in Greece, executives from both firms said in comments to the press late last week.